 Should I Become a Landscape Contractor?

 Landscape contractors are workers who focus on improving existing outdoor spaces by planting flowers and trees, trimming bushes and installing sprinkler systems and hardscapes, such as patios and walkways.
 Landscaping opportunities may be available in both commercial and residential settings.
 This occupation can be physically demanding, and work must often be completed during inclement weather.
+The U.S. Bureau of Labor Statistics reported in May of 2015 the median annual salary for landscaping and groundskeeping workers was $25,030.

 Step 1: Acquire Training